 As can be seen from Table 9-1, the species for which this Natura 2000 is selected are associated with, and are reliant, to varying extents, on tidal, intertidal and estuarine habitats and some species are, therefore, likely to be present in the area adjacent to the jetty.
 This theoretical exposure to risk is not, however, absolute as there are a number of factors that determine the level of exposure.
 In the first instance, members of these populations will only be within the area if the dredging occurs during the period of their residency at the SPA which, with the exception of cormorant, usually extends from the period October to March.
 In addition, as the majority of the species preferentially select intertidal areas for foraging, the daily pattern of alternating high and low tide will impose limits on when any of the species can use the areas adjacent to the jetty even when the dredging activity is underway.
 In the event that some species are displaced, an additional ameliorating factor is each species' capacity to utilise alternative habitats within the SPA.
-While 8 of the species are considered totally reliant on wetland habitats within the SPA, due to unsuitable surrounding habitats and/or these species' limiting habitat requirements, 2 of the species are wide ranging and utilise the SPA as and when required, and 11, while reliant on the habitats within the SPA, are highly likely to utilise alternative habitats are likely to be used by day and night.
+While 8 of the species are considered totally reliant on wetland habitats within the SPA, are highly likely to utilise alternative habitats at certain times (e.g., high tide).
+It is also the case that the use of even preferentially selected habitats varies daily, and different habitats are likely to be used by day and night.

-Surveys were conducted in 2011 to determine, inter alia, the distribution of waterbirds at subsite level25.
+Surveys were conducted in 2011 to determine, inter alia, the distribution of waterbirds at subsite level.
 The results showed that this varied greatly across the SCI species.
 Only five species (teal, dunlin, curlew, redshank and black-headed gull) were recorded in over 50% of subsites, and nearly half of all species occurred in less than 20% of subsites counted.
 The least widespread-occurring species was scaup (3.8%) which occurred mostly in one subsite only.
 Restricted distributions were also recorded for pintail and shoveler; both occurring in less than 10% of the total area counted.
 Light-belied brent geese, ringed plover, knot and bar-tailed godwit also exhibited relatively restricted ranges, occurring in 26% or less of the total area counted during surveys (NPWS, 2012d).
 These data are not intended, in their usage here, to be predictive.
 In addition to interannual variation, the time that has elapsed since then militates against any reliance on their probative value and no such reliance is claimed or asserted herein.
 However, these data do provide a useful demonstration of the variation in the distribution of the SCI species that normally occurs across the SPA and illustrate, in addition to the factors outlined in the preceding paragraph, that many factors influence the extent to which the SCI species will be exposed to any risk of behavioural displacement due to the proposed dredging activities.

-25 Mapping of 66 subsites within the SPA is provided in NPWS (2012d)
+&lt;sup>25 Mapping of 66 subsites within the SPA is provided in NPWS (2012d)